 When I was younger, the skin on my face was always slick with oil.
 And as only an adolescent girl can do, I let it get me down.
 Each time I caught a glimpse of myself in the mirror, I'd recoil at that shiny reflection looking back at me.
 Of course, now, being in this so-called midlife, I wish there had been - along with that glimpse - a voice of reason to calm me.
 If there had been, it might have said something like this: Be grateful for all that oil!
 You'll miss it one day.
 But alas, there was no such voice.
-Instead, my youthful indignation - however wrongfully - made me shun that sebum,
+Instead, my youthful indignation - however wrongfully - made me shun that sebum, creating an

 Search Results for: dry skin and menopause

 When you think about things that cause wrinkles, sagging, and age spots, you probably blame the sun.
 And you'd be right: Sun exposure is the number one culprit in aging skin - but there are so many other factors.
 Some we can control, and others, we can't.
 It's normal for the actual structure of your skin to change with age.
 Its outer layer thins and the number of pigment-containing cells decrease, resulting in skin that appears thinner, paler and more translucent.
 Remember the strong, firm skin you used to have?
-That strong and resilient framework and structure that supported your skin for so
+That strong and resilient framework and structure that supported your skin for so long is

 Hot flashes, forgetfulness, irritability, and weight gain: These are expected symptoms of menopause.
 But what you might not expect is something else entirely: dry, itchy skin.
 When estrogen declines, so does the production of collagen and oils, two important things that help keep your skin firm, smooth, and supple.
 Hang on to your youthful glow with these top tips.